Thank You Letter for a Job Offer After Acceptance

 Dear [Hiring Manager Name],

-I would like to thank you for offering me the position of [Job Title] with [Company Name].
+Thank you for offering me the [Job Title] position with [Company Name].
 I am pleased to accept the offer and appreciate the trust you have placed in me.

-The interview process gave me a strong impression of the team’s work, particularly [Specific Project / Department Goal / Company Priority].
-I am looking forward to contributing to that work and bringing my experience in [Relevant Skill / Field] to the role.
+The interview process gave me a strong impression of the team’s work, especially [Specific Project / Department Goal / Company Priority].
+I look forward to contributing to that work and bringing my experience in [Relevant Skill / Field] to the role.

-I understand that my employment will begin on [Start Date], under the terms outlined in the offer letter dated [Offer Date].
-If there are any further documents or pre-employment steps required, I will be happy to complete them promptly.
+I understand my employment will begin on [Start Date], under the terms outlined in the offer letter dated [Offer Date].
+If there are any additional documents or pre-employment steps required, I will complete them promptly.

-Thank you once again for this opportunity.
-I look forward to working with you and the wider team.
+Thank you again for this opportunity.
+I look forward to working with you and the team.

 Yours sincerely,